MGawronskiCode/Pet_2_Vet/README.md

   add pets and create its profile, add appointments with veterinarians, vaccination dates and reminders about them, notes and have them and manage with you whenever you need to.

-It's the backend part of the application that provides the API that enables the above.
+It's a backend part of the application that provides the API that enables the above.

 ![alt text](https://i.imgur.com/ptEv6Gc.png)